Quantize-Sample-and-Verify: LLM Acceleration via Adaptive Edge-Cloud Speculative Decoding: Dynamic Throughput Optimization

 \subsection{Reinforcement Learning-Based Throughput Optimization}

 To address the problem (\ref{p0}), we adopt a reinforcement learning approach.
-To this end, we design a reward signal to provide the learning agent with immediate feedback on the quality of its action $a^t$.
+In particular, we design a reward signal to provide the learning agent with immediate feedback on the quality of its action $a^t$.
 Ideally, we want the reward to reflect the token throughput achieved.
-A natural definition of the reward at the terminal iteration $\tau^*$ would the overall throughput.
+A natural definition of the reward at the terminal iteration $\tau^*$ would be the overall throughput.
 However, assigning a reward only at the end of the sequence would make learning difficult due to sparse feedback.
 Instead, we give a non-zero reward at each intermediate iteration that quantifies the contribution of that iteration to the final throughput.
 Specifically, we define the immediate reward at iteration $t$ as the throughput gained in that iteration, i.e., where $N_{\text{avg}}^t(L^t, b^t)$ is the expected number of newly accepted tokens at iteration $t$, given the current prefix and the action $(L^t, b^t)$.
 This expectation can be expanded as where $\mathbf{x}^t = [x_1^t, x_2^t, ..., x_{L^t}^t]^T$ denotes the set of $L^t$ draft tokens sampled by the SLM at iteration $t$, $\hat{q}(\mathbf{x}^t | \mathbf{s}^t)$ is the joint distribution of those tokens under the SLM's (quantized) output, and $g(\mathbf{x}^t)$ is the expected number of tokens in $\mathbf{x}^t$ that are accepted by the LLM.
-Given that the LLM’s verification process can be modeled as a sequence of Bernoulli trials, the function $g(\mathbf{x}^t)$ can be expressed as
+Given that the LLM’s verification process can be modeled as a sequence of Bernoulli trials, the function $g(\mathbf{x}^t)$ can be expressed as $ g\left(\mathbf{x}^t\right)=\sum_{l=1}^{L^t} l\left(\prod_{j=1}^{l-1} \alpha_j^t\right)\left(1-\alpha_l^t\right)+\left(L^t+1\right) \prod_{j=1}^{L^t} \alpha_j^t.$

-Using this reward signal, we adopt the double deep Q-Network (DDQN) method \cite{Guez_Silver_2016}.
-The Q-network is composed of multiple lightweight linear layers, and its training follows the standard procedures described in \cite{Guez_Silver_2016}.
+We adopt a double deep Q-Network (DDQN) model to implement the policy $\bm{\pi}$ \cite{Guez_Silver_2016}.
+The Q-network consists of several lightweight linear layers, and is trained offline following the standard procedure in \cite{Guez_Silver_2016}.